Log Buffer #273, A Carnival of the Vanities for DBAs

 Riyaj Shamsudeen has a great post about RAC and MTU studded with a video.

-Tim Hall was reading a story where Seagate were talking about 60TB disk drives.
+Tim Hall was reading a story where Seagate was talking about 60TB disk drives.

 The basic formula for calculating the costs of a Nested Loop Join is the cost of acquiring the driving row source plus the cost of acquiring the inner row source of the Nested Loop as many times as the driving row source dictates via the cardinality of the driving row source.

-For two days Duncan Epping (blog) and Frank Denneman (blog) are giving away the kindle edition of their book, VMware 4.1 HA and DRS Deepdive for free.
+For two days, Duncan Epping and Frank Denneman are giving away the kindle edition of their book, VMware 4.1 HA and DRS Deepdive for free.

 Michael Swart is working on an automation project that makes frequent use of foreign key metadata.